Quantum Simulation of the Unruh Temperature via the Thermal Properties of Virtually Evolving Bose-Einstein Condensates: Results and Discussion

 \section{Results and Discussion}

-Now, we will estimate the necessary thermal properties to extract the critical temperature for each Bose-Einstein thermal bath, thereby simulating the Unruh temperature and testing our hypothesis.
+Now, we will estimate the necessary thermal properties to extract the critical temperature for each Bose-Einstein thermal bath, thereby simulating the Unruh temperature and testing our hypothesis, and motivating the new experimental scheme through a numerical study.
 By computing the thermal properties for different sizes of the Bose-Einstein thermal baths (characterized by $N_e$), we explore a range of effective accelerations as defined by our theoretical setup in Section \ref{sec:ts}.
 To achieve this, we numerically compute the eigenspectrum of the Hamiltonian matrix presented in Eq. \eqref{eq:Hamiltonian} for sixteen different selected values of $N_e$.
 This allows us to build the partition function for the sixteen systems.
 The partition function $Z$ holds probabilistic information about all possible configurations that the system can possess.
 For a canonical system in thermal equilibrium, the partition function is given by \cite{Gibbs_2010}:

-where $\beta = (k_B T)^{-1}$ is the Boltzmann factor, and $\{\varepsilon_l\}_{l=0...N_e+1}$ are the eigenvalues of the $(N_e+1)\times(N_e+1)$ Hamiltonian matrix in Eq. \eqref{eq:Hamiltonian}, which are computed numerically (see publicly available code in \cite{Sutemp2025}).
+where $\beta = (k_B T)^{-1}$ is the Boltzmann factor, and $\{\varepsilon_l\}_{l=1...N_e+1}$ are the eigenvalues of the $(N_e+1)\times(N_e+1)$ Hamiltonian matrix in Eq. \eqref{eq:Hamiltonian}, which are computed numerically (see publicly available code in \cite{Sutemp2025}).
 To compute the critical temperature for each of the sixteen systems, we first need to estimate the heat capacity $C$.
-We do this by calculating the internal energy:
+We do this by calculating the internal energy \cite{Gibbs_2010,pathria2021statistical}: